 Use the Invention Disclosure form to report the details of inventions developed while employed by or acting for the benefit of the University.

-Obtain copies of the Invention Disclosure form from OIPA or the Washington State University Research Foundation (WSURF), in the Research and Technology Park, or obtain a copy of the form from the WSURF website at:
+Obtain copies of the Invention Disclosure form from the OC in the Research and Technology Park, or obtain a copy of the form from the OC website at:

 Select For Inventors.

-Directions for completing the form are available from OIPA.
+Directions for completing the form are available from the OC or online from the OC website (see above).

-If OIPA determines that the invention disclosure is incomplete, OIPA returns the disclosure to the inventor specifying what additional information or action is necessary.
+If the OC determines that the invention disclosure is incomplete, the OC returns the disclosure to the inventor specifying what additional information or action is necessary.

 Appeals of Ownership Determination

-The inventor has 30 days from the mailing date of the ownership determination notification to appeal OIPA's decision.
+The inventor has 30 days from the mailing date of the ownership determination notification to appeal the OC's decision.
 The researcher must direct the appeal to the Intellectual Property Committee.

 The Intellectual Property Committee must initiate review of the appeal within 20 days of receiving notice of the appeal.